A stealthy battery upgrade makes the Nintendo Switch a must-have console

 Historically, successful game consoles have a shelf-life of about five years before the manufacturer makes a new console.
-We should also note that console makers have been working to shorten the lifecycle of systems, even when hardware is successful, so it’s possible that a “Switch 2.0” might come along in a few as three years, or as many as five.
+We should also note that console makers have been working to shorten the lifecycle of systems, even when the hardware is successful.
+This is the case with the Switch.

 Should you buy it?